 - Break it down.
 Set smaller goals to complete a portion of the assignment.
 Reward your child with a break.
 Let your child set a timer to alert them that their break is over.
 This eliminates power struggles and empowers children.

 - Encourage children to review work each night so that when it is time for a test they are not overloaded with information.

 - Use affirmations or positive statements like, “I can do it.”
-This auto-affirmer is a fun way to introduce positive statements.
+“I am relaxed and calm.” ” I am learning new things.”